 - Castor oil packs! (my fav… y’all know I’m crunchy)

-- Work with a doctor or naturopath
+- Work with a doctor or naturopath (this is a necessary step!)

-If we’re talking healing food, this Pomegranate Beet Salad is a great healing food for fat digestion!
+If we’re talking healing food, this Pomegranate Beet Salad is great healing food for fat digestion!
 It has both beets and bitter greens, and a healthy homemade olive oil based dressing.

 3. You Have An Underlying Infection, Overgrowth, Or Imbalance